yanxian0924/DPLA_metadata/dpla/profiles/README.md

 These profiles are from the project work done in Fall 2015.
 We're not sure what all we can use it for.

+-collProfile files contain data about all items in a Collection. (?)
+These are the big files.

+-collectionData files contain statistics about a Collection. (?)
+These are the small files.

 ## collProfile Files
 collProfile files have the following structure:
 ```